ZacharyGeurts/universal_equation/README.md

 If you do not intend to modify the code, just watch the latest video above and you may have found God.
 Change `main.cpp` resolution if you have startup issues.
-Change debug line 36 in `include/universal_equation.hpp` to `true` to get all the data (research mode).
-If anyone finds it useful, they may want to add a frame step to play in slow mode (todo?).

 **Status**: Work in Progress (WIP).
 The project is under active development, with ongoing updates to the visualization and GUI.
 **Note**: Resizing the window may cause crashes; this is a known issue and not a priority for fixing yet.
 To adjust window size, modify `src/main.cpp`.